unripelo/unripelo/README.md

 # 🐥 About Me
- Hi, I'm Aya!
+ Hi, I'm Aya.
 I am currently busy because of uni.

 # 🎃 Note
  Other repositories are on-hold.